lune-climate/lune-docs/docs/guides/logistics-sheets.md

 ## Overview

-In this guide, you will learn how to calculate emissions for shipments by filling and uploading a CSV spreadsheet.
+In this guide, you will learn how to calculate emissions for shipments by:
+* filling and uploading a CSV spreadsheet

 </div>
 <div>